SwaqTeam/Mail-1.0/README.md

 # Mail-1.0
-Mail API For Sending Custom Mail To Users.
+Open Source Mail API For Sending Custom Mail To Users.
 ## How to use the API
 Send a post request to this endPoint: https://mail-v1.herokuapp.com/sendMail Your data should be in JSON format